suderman/nixos/modules/traefik/README.md

 # Traefik

-Custom CA certificates are automatically generated with OpenSSL for each private host name discovered in the Traefik configuration.
-Private host names have an IP whitelist middleware to filter out any publicly routable IP addresses.

-Let's Encrypt will issue certificates for public host names using DNS validation against Cloudflare's API.
+Custom CA certificates are automatically generated with OpenSSL for each internal host name discovered in the Traefik configuration.
+External host names will get certificates from Let's Encrypt using DNS validation against CloudFlare's API.

+Private host names have an IP whitelist middleware to filter out any publicly routable IP addresses, and their private IP will be added to Blocky's custom DNS mapping.
+Public host names will get their public IP address added as DNS record to CloudFlare.

+Host names that do not end with the current system's name will considered external and assumed public by default.

 ## Examples